sacrefies/csc643_bigdata/project2/docs/report.md

 ### Settings
 To be able to connect to `Google BigQuery API`, the public data sets and developer's own data set, a set of environmental settings must be established, such as `project id`, `data set name`, `table name`, etc.

 In the implementation, this project employs a settings module to manage the variables.
 One can make simple changes to the settings module to adapt for their local reality.
-See figure 1 and 2 for the detail.
+See figures 1 and 2 for details.

 ```python
 """This file is the base configuration which keeps the CONSTANTS."""